-EDU in the Slovakian press: Mr. Matthew Rai, BSc (Hons), PGDip, member of EDU’s curriculum team located in Bratislava, wrote an article detailing how students in EDU’s Degree in Medicine programme learn medical theory through an interactive virtual platform, active learning approaches, and participate in early clinical rotations to prepare them to practice medicine in a way that both fits to 21st century needs and is largely unaffected by the COVID-19 global pandemic.
+EDU in the Slovakian press: Mr. Matthew Rai, BSc (Hons), PGDip, member of EDU’s curriculum team located in Bratislava, wrote an article detailing how students in EDU’s medicine programme learn medical theory through an interactive virtual platform, active learning approaches, and participate in early clinical rotations to prepare them to practice medicine in a way that both fits to 21st century needs and is largely unaffected by the COVID-19 global pandemic.

 The article, entitled “EDU.
 A degree smarter”, was published in the July 2020 print issue of the Slovakian medical newspaper, Lekárske Noviny.